 Sensory Issues in Children

-Sensory processing disorder describes a problem with how a person perceives sensory information.
-This may be that they cannot shut out certain sensations such as noise or touch and are overwhelmed by them.
+It may be that they cannot shut out certain sensations such as noise or touch and are overwhelmed by them.
 It could also be that the person finds certain types of stimulation painful.
 Sensory processing disorder can affect just one sense e.g. touch or it can affect a variety of senses such as balance, body awareness and smell.
 Children’s occupational therapy can help to identify and manage the symptoms of this condition.

 People with sensory processing disorders can find the world to be an overwhelming and painful place and may engage in unusual behaviours such as rocking, chewing, spinning etc. to help them cope with their sensations.
 These are normally called ‘self-stimulating behaviours’.